blyxxyz/lexopt/README.md

 Options can be combined with non-unicode arguments.
 That is, `--option=���` will not cause an error or mangle the value.

-Options themselves are patched as by [`String::from_utf8_lossy`](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy) if they're not valid unicode.
+Options themselves are patched with replacement characters similar to [`String::from_utf8_lossy`](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy) if they're not valid unicode.
 That typically means you'll raise an error later when they're not recognized.

 ## Why?
 For a particular application I was looking for a small parser that's pedantically correct.
 There are other compact argument parsing libraries, but I couldn't find one that handled `OsString`s and implemented all the fiddly details of the argument syntax faithfully.